tidalmigrations/tidalmigrations.github.io/pages/user guides/six_steps.md

 ## 3) Aggregate Server Usage Statistics

-Tidal Migrations provides you with a simple and effective way to [gather machine statistics](https://github.com/tidalmigrations/machine_stats) (RAM, Storage, CPU allocations and usage) from Windows and UNIX/Linux server environmens.
+Tidal provides you with a simple and effective way to [gather machine statistics](https://github.com/tidalmigrations/machine_stats) (RAM, Storage, CPU allocations and usage) from Windows and UNIX/Linux server environmens.
 In Windows, we use WinRM to Invoke-Command across your servers, and for *NIX we leverage ansible.
-Both of these approaches output JSON which is securely sent to your Tidal Migrations instance using the tidal command.
+Both of these approaches output JSON which is securely sent to your Tidal instance using the tidal command.

 Checkout this [guide](sync_hyper-v.html) for a quick and clean approach to gathering server usage statistics.
 See the